-Morning: Shortly after breakfast, our yacht will arrive at Kom Ombo, a riverside town surrounded by sugar cane fields that is home to Egypt's only double temple.
-Dramatically situated along a bend on the Nile, the beautiful Graeco-Roman Kom Ombo Temple features one side dedicated to the local crocodile god, Sobek, and the other side dedicated to the falcon god, Haroeris.
+Afternoon: Arrive at Kom Ombo, a riverside town surrounded by sugar cane fields that is home to Egypt's only double temple.

+Dramatically situated along a bend on the Nile, the beautiful Graeco-Roman Kom Ombo Temple features one side dedicated to the local crocodile god, Sobek, and the other side dedicated the falcon god, Haroeris.
 A unique feature of Kom Ombo is a series of engravings thought to be among the world's first representations of medical and surgical instruments.
-After exploring Kom Ombo, we'll return to our river-yacht and cruise to Aswan.
+After exploring Kom Ombo, we'll return to our river-yacht and cruise to the nearby town of Daraw.